ARUNKUMAR069/50-JavaScript-Questions/Questions.md

 # Question Number 2 : Perform the expression 45*2 -10 and console it
 # Question Number 3 : Use console.log() to display the current year
 # Question Number 4 : Create two variables for first and last name concatenate and log them
+# Question Number 5 : Track the value of Variable by logging it before and after updating